Flatulence Problems? Try These Home Remedies

 - 1 cup of water (250 ml)

-- Then, peel the cloves of garlic and cut them in half.
+- Then, peel the garlic cloves and cut them in half.

-- Add them to the pan and heat.
+- Add them to the pan and put it on the heat.

 - When it starts bubbling, leave it for 5 minutes to extract the properties.